A Sampler of the Japanese Baseball Experience

 All in-tour land travel (including the famous high-speed bullet train!).

-Tickets for the best available seats for six NPB games and one Koshien high school game.
+Tickets for the best available seats for six NPB games.

 Additional sightseeing at little or no cost to you.